InsightSoftwareConsortium/cmake-w3-externaldata-upload/README.md

 -   [pinata.cloud](https://pinata.cloud)
 -   Kitware\'s HTTP Server

-*Note: This currently requires an extended version of the ExternalData.cmake module developed in [itk-wasm](https://github.com/InsightSoftwareConsortium/itk-wasm).
+*Note: This currently requires an extended version of the ExternalData.cmake module developed in the [CMakeIPFSExternalData repository](https://github.com/InsightSoftwareConsortium/CMakeIPFSExternalData).
 This has not been integrated into upstream CMake due to the availability of C++ CID verification code to complete the feature set in a portable way.*

 ## Development